-Whether you are contemplating a renovation to your personal residence, your business, or hospitality venue – hotel, restaurant, spa – it’s very important to hire an architect and an interior designer with experience in that area.
+Whether you are contemplating a renovation to your residence, your business, or a hospitality venue – hotel, restaurant, or spa – it’s essential to hire an architect and an interior designer with experience in that area.

 1. Design Investment:

-A construction renovation is one of the most expensive activities one can undertake.
-It is much more expensive than buying a new automobile.
-Therefore, hiring an architect / designer is a basic insurance policy, mitigating potential problems and costly overruns.
+A construction renovation is one of the most expensive activities one can undertake, and it is much more costly than buying a new automobile.
+Therefore, hiring an architect/designer is a basic insurance policy, mitigating potential problems and costly overruns.

-The architect/designer resembles an orchestra conductor, who coordinates various consultants, the contractor and building processes into the final project.
-The architect shields you from the potential hazards and difficulties that accompany the construction process.
+The architect/designer resembles an orchestra conductor who coordinates various consultants, contractors, and building processes in the final project.
+The Architect shields you from the potential hazards and difficulties accompanying the construction process.

-Design from that standpoint is an important investment, warranting a successful outcome.
-It creates a higher quality product with an increased resale value, and ideally enhances your quality of life.
+Design, from that standpoint, is a significant investment, warranting a successful outcome.
+It creates a higher quality product with an increased resale value and ideally enhances your quality of life.

 When planning a renovation project, start by hiring an experienced architect or designer.
 Hiring the general contractor first, who then brings on a design professional, is backward.
 A design professional will help you determine the right builder for your particular project.

-The Architect mediates between the contractor and the owner, insuring that the project is built according to the drawings and specifications reviewed and approved by the Owner and at the agreed upon contract price.
+The Architect mediates between the contractor and the Owner, ensuring that the project is built according to the drawings and specifications reviewed and approved by the Owner and at the agreed-upon contract price.

-A number of our projects have established the highest sale price per square foot in the surrounding area or building.
+Several of our projects have established the highest sale price per square foot in the surrounding area or building.
 This reinforces how a good architect and design can increase your original investment.
-It brings an awareness to your home and/or business, while creating an inspired “quality of life” for inhabitants.
+It brings awareness to your home and business while creating an inspired “quality of life” for inhabitants.

 4. Design Fees

-These fees can be justified considering the downside and additional expense attributed to extras, translating into “change orders” by the general contractor.
+Considering the downside and additional expense attributed to extras, these fees can be justified, translating into “change orders” by the general contractor.

 Change orders in a successful project typically run anywhere from 8% to 12% of the total construction cost, approximately the design fee.